2005MohitInamdar/Power_Bi_Dashboard/README.md

 The KPI cards instantly summarize the company's financial health.

-b.
-Which cities contribute the most to sales and profit?
+* Which cities contribute the most to sales and profit?

 The city-wise comparison highlights: